Cancel anytime

 Core Business Areas

-- North America Retail: This segment primarily sells products through retail stores in North America, including cereals, baking products, yogurt, and snacks.
+- North America Retail: This segment consists of a wide variety of consumer food products sold through retail stores in North America.
+Core products include cereals, yogurt, snacks, baking mixes, and refrigerated dough products.

-- Pet: This segment includes pet food products, primarily under the Blue Buffalo brand.
+- Pet: This segment focuses on pet food products, primarily sold under the Blue Buffalo brand.
+This is one of the highest growing segments.

 Leadership and Structure